 What will be the minimum standard of care and health provided by the organization?
 Animals should be completely vetted including spay/neuter (and at what age) but will dogs be housebroken, crate, or obedience trained?
 How will you provide for their physical and mental needs prior to adoption?

 It’s also advantageous to find a veterinarian who will advise the organization.
 Many veterinarians will provide reduced prices to rescue groups.
 It also helps to set up billing procedures before hand and prove the organization has the ability to pays its bills.

 What Will Your Adoption Process Look Like?

-The ASPCA®’s Meet Your Match® program, evaluates an animal’s behavior and interests and matches them to an adopter’s preferences so that adopters can take home a pet they can really click with.
+One resource you may find helpful is the ASPCA®’s Meet Your Match® program, which evaluates an animal’s behavior and interests and matches them to an adopter’s preferences so they can take home a pet they can really click with.